Dishant145/text-input-counter/README.md

 # text-input-counter

-Displays the number of words, characters, vowels and consonants of live input.
+Displays the count of words, characters, vowels and consonants for live input.